The Power of Equanimity: Finding Inner Peace in a Chaotic World

 Cultivating Equanimity

 Rollo May proclaimed that we need courage to experience serenity amidst the chaos.
-He wrote, “we refer rather to courage as an inward quality, a way of relating to one’s self and one’s possibilities.
+He wrote, “We refer rather to courage as an inward quality, a way of relating to one’s self and one’s possibilities.
 As this courage in dealing with one’s self is achieved, one can with much greater equanimity meet the threats of the external situation.”
-May continues, “courage is the capacity to meet the anxiety which arises as one achieves freedom.
-It is the willingness to differentiate, to move from the protecting realms of parental dependence to new levels of freedom and integration” (2009, Kindle location: 224).
+May continues, “Courage is the capacity to meet the anxiety which arises as one achieves freedom.
+It is the willingness to differentiate, to move from the protecting realms of parental dependence to new levels of freedom and integration” (May, 2009).

 Cultivating equanimity is no simple task.
 Life is disruptive on many fronts.
 Keeping calm composure amidst the chaos requires courage and skill.
 However, before proceeding, we must remember that equanimity is a state of being, but also is connected to biological traits.
 Basically, some people naturally achieve states of equanimity with little or no effort while others must work hard to experience fractured moments of calmness.